CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-properties.md

 ## Property Reference Library

+To access Property Reference Library, navigate to:

 :::note Path
     Administration → Setup → Item Details → Property Reference Library
 :::

-This form allows the user to create a library of valid values to be used in conjunction with properties.

-These valid values can be available for a single or several property types relating to items, resources, operations, and operation inputs and outputs.
+To ensure standardization, a Property Reference Library can be created.
+This library contains valid values that can be used across different property types, such as those related to items, resources, operations, and operation inputs and outputs.

 ![Property Reference](./media/item-properties/property-reference-library.webp)